 What Is Baklava?

-Baklava is a layered dessert made up of phyllo dough with a rich, nutty filling that’s soaked in a sticky, sweet filling.
-It’s a traditional dessert found in many Greek, Turkish, and Middle Eastern Cultures.
+Baklava is a layered dessert made with layers of cruchy phyllo dough stacked between a rich, nutty filling.
+The filling is a mixture of nutes soaked in a sticky, sweet honey or syrup.

-Typically it’s cut into squares or diamond shapes, but for this recipe we’re making it easy by rolling it!
+Typically baklava is cut into squares or diamond shapes, but for this recipe we’re making it easy by rolling it!
+Baklava rolls are much more fun to eat!

 Kitchen Tools: